logo

 How to check the mileage on a used car?

 • Check the documents.
-Look for consistency in mileage readings across the years.
+Look for consistent mileage readings across the service history, MOT certificates, and logbook.
+Gaps or jumps in the numbers are red flags.

 How to determine good mileage on a used car: Low vs High